 Can I Bring my Dependents With an O1 Visa?

-Those who have a valid O1 visa can bring their dependents with them to the U.S. Dependents that qualify are the spouse and unmarried children under 21 years old.
-They can stay in the U.S with a valid O3 visa.
+Those who have a valid O1 visa can bring their dependents with them to the United States.
+Dependents that qualify are the spouse and unmarried children under 21 years old.
+They can stay in the United States with a valid O3 visa.
 Dependents will get the O3 visa for the same length as your O1 visa.
 If you extend the visa or get a Green Card, your dependents will get the same benefits too.
-O3 visa holders can study in the U.S, but they are cannot work.
+O3 visa holders can study in the United States, but they are cannot work.

 Last Updated on